 Cybercrime, data breaches and internet attacks are on the rise.
-In fact, the global economy lost $5.2 trillion in 2019 due to cybercrime.
+Between sophisticated new tools and the global pandemic, numbers are off the charts.

 Some of the more popular schemes used by cybercriminals are phishing attacks, website misdirections and cloned sites.
 They often build real-looking websites that copy a legitimate brand or service’s official site to fool you into giving out your personal data, credentials and financial information.